ChrisdasB/Being/README.md

 For my CS50 final project, i decided to make a small game in Unity.
 I had some prior experience, but i really struggled on more advanced data types like arrays or lists.
 Also a game has to run in realtime, so every operation has to happen within one frame.
 The biggest challenge, is to react depending on the userinteraction.

+#### Where is everything?
+The main folder of interest will be Assets/_Scripts/

+There you will find the actual code.

 I learned:
 C# Events,
 The principle of a statemachine,